Powerlearnproject/se-day1-assignment-rashkareyez/README.md

 #Part 1: Introduction to Software Engineering

-QUESTION 1.
  Explain what software engineering is and discuss its importance in the technology industry.
--Software engineering is a branch of computer science used for developing, testing and maintaining software.
+Software engineering is a branch of computer science used for developing, testing and maintaining software.
 The importances are;
-(1)Reliability- it ensures software performs as expected without bias especially for critical applications like healthcare, finance.
+Reliability- it ensures software performs as expected without bias especially for critical applications like healthcare, finance.
-(2)Efficiency - it helps to optimize developer workflow while maintaining high quality standards.
+Efficiency - it helps to optimize developer workflow while maintaining high quality standards.
-(3) Scalability and (4)flexibility - it ensures that the system can handle an increased load without affecting performance.
+ Scalability and flexibility - it ensures that the system can handle an increased load without affecting performance.
-(5) Security - implement protection practice like authentication, authorization and encryption to secure users information.
+Security - implement protection practice like authentication, authorization and encryption to secure users information.
 Identify and describe at least three key milestones in the evolution of software engineering

-QUESTION 2.
  Identify and describe at least three key milestones in the evolution of software engineering.
-•	mastering complexity
+	mastering complexity
-•	Mastering process
+	Mastering process
-•	Mastering machine
+Mastering machine

-QUESTION 3.
  List and briefly explain the phases of the Software Development Life Cycle.
  Planning - identify the software requirement or purpose and scope.
  Requirement analysis - identify the final user specification.
 Design - building the framework.
 Coding - converting software design into tangible code.
  Testing - examine the software for any bugs and glitches

-QUESTION 4.
  Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
 Waterfall methodology - Linear and sequential, each phase is completed before moving on.
-- There is Low flexibility,
+There is Low flexibility,
  Changes are hard to incorporate once a phase is complete.
  - Customer feedback comes late, after the product is developed.
  - Testing is done at the end of the development process.